ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

 ```

 Now almost every part of the stream is created using a pure function as pipe operator.
-Just count the number of time the keyword **this** is used inside the functions (hint: we went from 10 times to only 1).
+Just count the number of times the keyword **this** is used inside the functions (hint: we went from 10 times to only 1).
+This could get even better if we pass the service's function as a parameter too.
-Each of these custom operators can easily be tested with [marble testing](https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/testing/marble-testing.md).
+Each of these custom operators can easily be tested with [marble testing](https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/testing/marble-testing.md){:target="_blank" rel="noopener noreferrer"}.
 It's more readable, because now you can know for each stream how its values are determined.
 For example, in line 5, we can already read that the **isFormValid** will be changed by a change of the first item in the list of ChildObjects and that it will react on the validitiy of that object.
 We no longer need to sift through the code to find that out.

 You'll notice that there are a lot of streams now.
-Most of them are intermediary, so they could be scoped inside a function.
+Most of them are intermediary, so they could be scoped inside a different block.
 Or they can be moved to separate files to keep the main file clean and the streams grouped by logical unit, but always keep subscriptions in your main file.
-For the sake of this example I kept them there.
+For the sake of this example I kept all streams together.

 > RULE: INSTANTIATE YOUR STREAMS WITH PURE FUNCTIONS SO THEY CAN BE TESTED AND MOVED EASILY